-This two day course with didactic and hands-on sessions is designed for urologists and residents.
+This is a one-and-a-half day hands-on program designed for urologists and residents.

 Upon completion of this course, attendees will be able to: